nndi-oss/compozip/README.md

 ### Run the server via Docker

-This project comes with a [Dockerfile](./Dockerfile) for running the server in a Docker container.
+This project comes with a [Dockerfile](./Dockerfile) for running the Server in a Docker container.

 Use the following commands to build and start the Docker container.